 Restoring rice paddies to help oriental white stork reintroduction success in Japan

 Considering the suitability of the environment is the key to successfully reintroduce a species in an habitat where it disappeared.
-Oriental white storks disappeared from Japan fifty years ago, and are now beginning to be reintroduced, while their natural wetland habitats are declining, but may be compensate by man-made rice paddies.
+Oriental white stork disappeared from Japan fifty years ago,.
+The species reintroduction is now beginning , while their natural wetland habitats are declining, but may be compensate by man-made rice paddies.

 Photo: An oriental white stork with a microwave’s GPS Argos PTT (photo Fukui Prefecture)

 The oriental white stork (Ciconia boyciana) is a large bird at the top of the food web in wetland ecosystems, and thus depend on those.
-It had disappeared from Japan in 1971, due in particular to the decline of wetlands, and was reintroduced there starting in 2005.
-However, to successfully reintroduce a species means to ensure they are released in place(s) suiting them, and in the long term, that the environment can sustain a number of individuals – including by preserving some areas if need be (see also Dorcas gazelles’ seasonal patterns of activity recorded by Argos Reintroducing Mhorr gazelles into the wild or How do lesser spotted eagles learn their migration routes? on reintroducing a species).
+It had disappeared from Japan in 1971, due in particular to the decline of wetlands.
+Following that, it was reintroduced there starting in 2005.
+However, to successfully reintroduce a species means to ensure they are released in place(s) suiting them.
+In the long term, it also means that the environment can sustain a number of individuals – including by preserving some areas if need be (see also Dorcas gazelles’ seasonal patterns of activity recorded by Argos Reintroducing Mhorr gazelles into the wild or How do lesser spotted eagles learn their migration routes? on reintroducing a species).

 A database of oriental white stork locations to model their population

 To evaluate this, four juvenile oriental white storks (two males, two females) were equipped with GPS-solar powered tags using Argos for data collection by Fukui prefecture.
 Their locations had been recorded for two years over central Japan.
-Land cover and land use data over the same area were retrieved from surveys.
-Six environment variables of importance for the storks were defined from past studies.
-Those variables are taking into account the fact that the oriental white storks have begun to favor rice paddies (as a replacement of natural wetlands) and like anyway wet areas, but tend to prefer staying at their border, with forest close by, and a significant biodiversity around.
+In parallel, land cover and land use data over the same area were retrieved from surveys.
+From this, six environment variables of importance for the storks were defined from past studies.
+Those variables are taking into account the fact that the oriental white storks have begun to favor rice paddies (as a replacement of natural wetlands) and like anyway wet areas.
+But they tend to prefer staying at their border, with forest close by, and a significant biodiversity around.
 On another side, they are known to avoid urbanized areas and interior of forests.
 With those data, a predictive model was built.